Studying in Geneva

 You will need to obtain the necessary papers for residence in the canton of Geneva from the Swiss Embassy in your country of origin.
 Give yourself plenty of time to obtain the visa because the paperwork can take up to 3 months.

 The rate of available housing in Geneva is about 2 per 1000.
-Rents are therefore high and finding somewhere to live is very difficult.
-We therefore strongly urge you to have a firm commitment for accommodation before you arrive.
+Rents are therefore high and it is very difficult to find a place to live.
+We therefore strongly recommend that you obtain a firm commitment for accommodation before you arrive.
 It is possible to find a room in a university residence (you need an ISIS number before applying), on the commercial rental market or a flat-share.

 This is compulsory in Switzerland and it will take up a large proportion of your monthly budget.
 If you are a foreign student with a B student permit, you may be eligible for the StudentCare and Score Studies schemes which offer reduced premiums.